-Along with the smell of the cuticular hydrocarbons, cockroaches also produce a smell as they die off due to the oleic acid that develops during decomposition.
-This was probably an evolutionary trait developed by the species to warn others about dangerous living conditions.
+Along with the smell of the cuticular hydrocarbons, cockroaches also produce a smell as they die due to the fatty acids (oleic or linoleic acid) that are released during decomposition.
+This smell repels other cockroaches and even other types of insects and was probably an evolutionary trait developed to warn of danger.
 Again, as the infestation grows, this smell will become more noticeable as the number of dead roaches increases.

-The feces of cockroaches can also easily develop a mold which, in turn, produces its own scent.
+The feces of cockroaches can also easily be colonized by mold which, in turn, produces its own scent.
 Since roaches tend to like dark, wet, hidden places, this mold will accumulate quickly if you have a large infestation.
 If the roach nests are in an area of your home that attracts moisture, this smell could become quite powerful and help to lead you to the decomposing nests.

 Even after all cockroaches have been eliminated from your home, their scent could still linger.
 It is important to remove all roach bodies and feces to fully eliminate the smell.
 Once all debris is gone, consider airing out your home or using natural air purifiers to fully eradicate any remaining odor.

 You will recognize the smell of cockroaches when you come across it.

 It is a musty, oily, pungent odor that increases with the size of the infestation.
 Even though this odor is most noticeable with large quantities of roaches, it is possible to smell even a few roaches.